• Skip to primary navigation

 • Add the cooked flour, vanilla extract, and a pinch of salt, and using the mixer, mix for 10-20 seconds, just until the flour is incorporated.
 Don't overmix!

 • Add the chocolate chips and mix them into the dough using a rubber spatula.
-Refrigerate the dough for 30 minutes before serving to firm up, then form it into cookie dough balls if desired.
+Refrigerate the dough for 30 minutes before serving to firm up.
+This is optional, but recommended.
+Then form it into cookie dough balls if desired.
 Serve!

 Video